EI premium rate and maximum

 You have to deduct EI premiums from insurable earnings you pay to your employees.
 In addition, you must pay 1.4 times the amount of the employee's premiums.
 You may qualify to reduce your 1.4 times employer contribution if you provide your employees a short-term disability plan.

-The annual maximum insurable earnings ($47,400 for 2013) applies to each job the employee holds with different employers (different business numbers).
+The annual maximum insurable earnings ($48,600 for 2014) apply to each job the employee holds with different employers (different business numbers).
 If an employee leaves one employer during the year to start work with another employer, the new employer also has to deduct EI premiums without taking into account what was paid by the previous employer.
 This is the case even if the employee has paid the maximum premium amount during the previous employment.

 However, if your business went through a restructure or reorganization, go to What should you do if your business goes through a restructure or reorganization?